todogroup/ospology/ospo-book/content/en/04-chapter.md

 > Recommendation
 >
 > 1. Educational Initiatives on License Implications: Develop educational materials and sessions for developers and users within the organization to understand the nuances of different licenses.
-This understanding will help them make informed decisions when using or contributing to open-source projects.
+This understanding will help them make informed decisions when using or contributing to open source projects.
 >
 > 2. Explicit License Terms: Work with legal teams to ensure that license terms are as explicit and unambiguous as possible.
 Clear terms help in avoiding misunderstandings and potential legal conflicts.
 >